intergiro/developer-portal/docs/merchant/customer/registration-ui.md

 # Registration UI
 Customer Registration guides your users through the process of registration.
-It handles the full process of entering the card information as well as performing the full 3D secure authentication procedure.
+It handles the full process of entering the card information as well as performing the full 3D Secure authentication procedure.
 Once everything is done you will receive a customer number that you then can use to perform payments towards the user’s card without the need for any interaction with the user.

 ## Registration